nop33/si/src/content/blog/our-plans-until-2025/index.md

 **Goal 3.2:** Strengthen and grow the SI workforce to ~10 full-time employees.

 **Goal 3.3:** Enhance internal systems, e.g. constituency management, assignment flows, communications plan, accounting, standardized reporting and a well-balanced governance structure, to boost agility, transparency, and accountability.

-## Project Examples

-Below are two examples per goal, taken from recent, ongoing and future projects that contribute to the achievement of SI’s 2023-2025 goals and priorities.

-Planned projects are reviewed regularly.
-They are prioritized or discontinued based on changes to SI’s broader strategic context and/or capacity.

-For simplicity, we cluster projects under one priority and goal, even though projects can often contribute to multiple priorities and goals.